What is a liquid cold plate?

 Liquid cold plate & thermal management

 Liquid cold plates are required for customised solutions in industries where small batches are predominant and where perfect thermal management of equipment is essential: rail, wind energy, solar energy, space, aeronautics, data centres, military.

-Better integration of components, an increase in heat flux density (W/m²) and the use of weightless materials (such as aluminium) must be achieved.
+Better integration of components, increased heat flux density (W/m²) and the use of lightweight materials (such as aluminium) are required.

-A direct impact on the energy efficiency of the systems: pump energy consumption.
+The pressure drop has a direct impact on the energy efficiency of systems (pumps consumption).

 High compatibility between materials and coolant is essential.

 A welding technique with many benefits for welding of liquid cold plates